 There’s no way for me to cover everything that you could purchase, so I’ll just stick to the basics that I think any home gym should have.

-Like I said above, your squat rack is the lifeblood of any home gym.
+Like I said above, squat racks are the lifeblood of any home gym.
 You can do without one if you’re really really good at olympic lifts, but for us mortals it’s a necessity.

 Squat racks come in a variety of shapes and sizes, and the one you need will depend on the size of your backyard gym shed and your budget.
 If both the size of your shed and your budget allow, my recommendation is to go with a power rack.
 It's the safest and most versatile option of the bunch.

-However, if space or money are an issue, you should start looking into half racks, wall mounted racks or even squat stands.
+However, if space or money are an issue, you should start looking into half racks, wall mounted racks, j-hook squat racks, or even squat stands.
 If you’re not familiar with those terms and wanna know more, there’s a detailed squat rack buying guide you should check out.